 Under the Revised Plan, to help ensure funding would be available for projects for 1-4 unit buildings, 25% of the sub-program budget was carved out for 1-4 unit buildings projects for the first nine months of the program year, and any unobligated funds from that carveout was released for any Low-Income Distributed Generation project for the final three months of the program year, and any unused sub-program funds would be rolled over to the following year's sub-program budget.
-In a similar fashion, for this 2022 Plan the Agency proposes holdingwill hold the initial budget allocations for the Low-Income Single and Small Multi-family orand the Low-Income Large Multifamily Solar sub-programs for the first nine months of the program year, at which time the two sub-program allocations would combine to be used on a first-come, first-served basis by projects of either sub-program.
-At the end of the program year, any unreserved sub-category funds will rollover to the total budget allocation for the Low-Income Single and Small Multi-family and the Low-Income Large Multifamily Solar sub-programs for the following program year of Distributed Generation sub-program, in accordance with the Commission's order in approving and modifying this Revised Plan.
-426 The Agency welcomes feedback on this proposal.
+In a similar fashion, for this 2022 Plan the Agency will hold the initial budget allocations for the Low-

+Income Single and Small Multi-family and the Low-Income Large Multifamily Solar sub-programs for the first nine months of the program year, at which time the two sub-program allocations would combine to be used on a first-come, first-served basis by projects of either sub-program.
+At the end of the program year, any unreserved sub-category funds will rollover to the total budget allocation for the Low-Income Single and Small Multi-family and the Low-Income Large Multifamily Solar sub-programs for the following program year of Distributed Generation sub-program, in accordance with the Commission's order in approving and modifying thisthe Revised Plan.498